msclar/msclar.github.io/_pages/about.md

 - first prize at the 2017 University of Buenos Aires' School of Informatics challenge (+150 teams competing)
 - second prize in the 2018 University of Buenos Aires' School of Informatics challenge

-I'm very grateful for the **scholarships** I received throughout my studies:
+I am very grateful for the **scholarships** I received throughout my studies:
 - *Scholarship - Award City of Buenos Aires*, awarded by the Government of the City of Buenos Aires to the top 25 students in the city
 - *Bicentennial Scholarship*, received from the National Argentinian Government